 Reaching the growth goals: Realizing the desired organic growth requires a growth rate that is clearly faster than the growth in the general IT market.
 This creates a risk that it cannot be realized in the future, although it has been done before.
-Although estimates for 2014 forecast better market development than in the previous year, it is possible that, due to the general financial situation in Europe, the growth of IT market in 2014 will not be good.
+It is possible that the IT market in Innofactor's market area will not grow or may even shrink in 2015.
 Ensuring growth has a central part in planning Innofactor's operations and setting its goals.
 Innofactor strives to lessen this operational risk by focusing on the growing Microsoft solution areas, which grow faster than the IT market in general, and by focusing on sales to keep the order book on a sufficient level as regards the business operations.